 New Zealand Sign Language is unique to New Zealand and is the main language of New Zealand’s Deaf community.
 NZSL became an official language in New Zealand in April 2006.

 NZSL was created by Deaf people for Deaf people.
-It is a natural language that conveys information via a combination of hand shapes, facial expressions and body movements.
+It is a natural language that conveys information via a combination of signs, facial expressions and body movements.
 It is not based on English or other spoken languages and is not just fingerspelling.

-NZSL reflects New Zealand culture by including signs for Māori terminology and concepts.
+NZSL reflects life in New Zealand by including signs for Māori concepts.

 How can I learn New Zealand Sign Language?